Posts filed under ‘Profiles’

 “You have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction that you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence.”

-For Munger and Buffett, sticking to their circle of competence means staying away from high-technology companies, although more recently they have expanded this view to include International Business Machines (IBM), which they invested in late last year.
+For Munger and Buffett, sticking to their circle of competence means staying away from high-technology companies, although more recently they have expanded this view to include International Business Machines (IBM), which they are now a large investor.

 Market Efficiency or Lack Thereof